Questions might be shared on social media.

 For gouache, I use Winsor & Newton Designers Gouache (Permanent White, Permanent Yellow Deep, Winsor Red, Winsor Green) and ShinHan Professional Designers Gouache (Ivory Black, Ultramarine Deep.)

-I like using gouache when it's dry, so I put it into a watercolor tin with space for 12 half pans.
+I like using gouache when it's dry, so I put it into a watercolor tin with space for 14 half pans.
 Here's a video from Sarah Burns on how to set up a dried gouache palette.
-(I use a toothpick to level my pans out instead of a palette knife.)

-When using gouache straight from the tube, I like to mix on glass from a picture frame, or on a flat plastic/metal lid.
+When using gouache straight from the tube, I like to mix on glass from a picture frame.

 For brushes, I use Princeton Real Value Brush Set - 9144, White Taklon, Short Handle, Set of 5.
 I also cut down a #2 round brush to have a wide base but narrow tip so I could do thin lines.
 You could buy a dedicated liner brush, though.